genome/bfx-workshop/README.md

 | November 16, 2020 | Annotation and R | Zach Skidmore|

 As presenter dates are confirmed a full Fall 2020 and Spring 2021 academic calendar schedule will be made available.
+The first Monday of each month will be a short lecture (15-30m), followed by open "office hours" to get help with assignments, or ask for advice about your own projects.
 Probable topics include RNAseq, single-cell RNA, Microbial Genomics, Cancer Genomics, Population Genetics, Immunology, and more.

 # Participation